custody and support modifications

 Maintenance or alimony payments (if characterized as “modifiable maintenance”)

 While your case is pending, continue to gather evidence to support your position.
 You can review the factors of each issue to help decide what type of evidence you need for your case.
-If you want to discuss your options with an attorney, contact me to schedule a consultation.
+If you want to discuss your options with a paternity lawyer, contact me, Tana Benner, to schedule a consultation.